-Montmartre was once outside of the physical city limits of Paris.
+Montmartre was once outside of the physical city limits of Paris, and to this day so when visiting Montmartre, remember – What Goes on in Montmartre stays in Montmartre.
 For the elite – read wealthy – good and proper behavior was expected “in” Paris, so when they felt the need to let loose, they headed for Montmartre.

 If they saw a fellow well heeled Parisian in Montmartre, then nothing could be said, because they were both after one or two things – sex and booze.
 So, what went on in Montmartre, stayed in Montmartre.
 Many people believe that despite the fact that Montmartre is now within the city limits, it is still a place where a few rules can be bent if not totally broken.

 Montmartre has now become gentrified, though it seems that it may still be a bit of rebel area within the Paris arrondissements.
-Discover Walks Paris is a free tour of Montmartre and our guide, an educated and very informative young lady, helped us to understand about this quirky area of Paris.
+Personally, the best way to see Montmartre for the first time is to take a guided tour with a local guide.
+We had an educated and very informative young lady, who helped us to understand about this quirky area of Paris.

 Montmartre has become a tourist mecca, with good reason.
 The area is fun, stunningly beautiful, a little mystical and there are a huge amount of stories that will keep you entertained about what went on in Montmartre and what still goes on in Montmartre and why people would like to keep it in Montmartre.